koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 That's exactly what happens.

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/uuilnxwhvuqkij5yf2gq)
-<br/>Figure: The `CheeseVector` from seed 0 also works on seed 795.
+<br/>Figure: The cheese vector from seed 0 also works on seed 795.

 In fact, a cheese vector taken from a maze with cheese location $(x,y)$ often transfers to mazes with cheese at nearby $(x',y')$ for $|x-x'|,|y-y'|\leq 2$ .
 So the cheese doesn't have to be in _exactly_ the same spot to transfer.